Symmetries for the gKPZ equation via multi-indices: Introduction

 In the present work, one can notice substantial simplifications due to multi-indices.
 In Definition~\ref{def_Uspilon}, the map $ \Upsilon_{\Gamma, \sigma} $ is given as a polynomial map.
 The proof of its injectivity in Theorem~\ref{injectivity_Upsilon} is immediate.
-The key map $\phi_\geo $ is defined without any algebra: In \cite{BGHZ}, it was given as a $T$-algebra infinitesimal morphism and in \cite{BD24} it respects the operadic structure.
+The key map $\phi_\geo $ is defined without any algebra: in \cite{BGHZ}, it was given as a $T$-algebra infinitesimal morphism and in \cite{BD24} it respects the operadic structure.
 The most dramatic simplification is in Proposition~\ref{upper_bound_dimension} for the proof of the upper bound on the dimension of geometric elements.

 In the end, we can provide an elementary self-contained proof of the open problem left in \cite{BD24} which looks at first sight quite complicated to establish.
-Indeed, the operadic and homological approach is not excatly the same for multi-indices as one has to replace the operad of pre-Lie algebras with the operad of Novikov algebras.
+Indeed, the chain rule for multi-indices was left open in the first arxiv version of \cite{BD24} and at that time the authors were thinking that it was a difficult problem more challenging than the decorated trees case.
+The elementary proof of the present paper solves this open problem.

 The homological method of \cite{BD24} relies on knowing the homology of the operadic twisting of the operad of pre-Lie algebras.
 For the operad of Novikov algebras, the homology of operadic twisting is not known and seems more difficult than the one for decorated trees.
 The main result of this work could give insight into this open problem.

 As mentioned before, one does not have a complete solution theory for multi-indices.
 However, once it is completed, one can use the chain rule to get important results.
 Indeed, the approach for solving quasi-linear SPDEs in \cite{MH,Mate19,BGN24} depends on the chain rule for getting local counter-terms in the solution.
 Also, in \cite{BGN24}, the chain rule is the key to obtaining long-time existence results.
 Such results could be obtained in the context of multi-indices.